2026-09-SDS293/SDS293_lectures/README.md

 For this to always work cleanly, **never edit the starter file itself.** Instead:

-1. When a new lab file appears (e.g. `labXX-X_XXX_YOURSMITHLOGIN.ipynb`), make your own copy in the same folder, renamed with your name, e.g. `labXX-X_XXX_jpark03.ipynb`.
+1. When a new lab file appears (e.g. `labXX-X_XXX_YOURSMITHLOGIN.ipynb`), make your own copy in the same folder, renamed with your Smith login, e.g. `labXX-X_XXX_jpark03.ipynb`.
 2. Do all your work in your renamed copy.
 Leave the original `labXX-X_XXX_YOURSMITHLOGIN.ipynb` alone.

 Because your renamed copy doesn't match any filename in the instructor's repo, `git pull` will never touch it — no matter what the instructor pushes later (including a `labXX-X_XXX_solutions.ipynb` file after class).
 This means `git pull` should always succeed with no extra steps.